 The good news is that there is a safer more environmentally version called ‘Creocote’.
-This Creosote substitute is perfect for use on garden fences and sheds and is available in light and dark shades of brown.
+This Creosote substitute is perfect for use on fences and sheds and is available in light and dark shades of brown.

 Spraying garden fence stains

-Staining a garden fence can be a daunting task, it can be a large area to cover.
+Staining a wooden fence can be a daunting task, it can be a large area to cover.
 Using a pump or pressure sprayer is a great way to stain large areas in a fraction of the time.
-Before using a garden fence sprayer, a couple of precautions should be taken.
+Before using a sprayer, a couple of precautions should be taken.

 - Is the fence stain sprayable?
 Not all fence stains or preservers are